Implications of Brexit for British individuals with interests in Italy

 Also, the Italian law extends the possibility of filing such simple declaration, instead of the actual supporting documents, to all EU residents.

-After Brexit, British people who do not live in Italy will no longer be able to simply use the declaration for certain Italian bureaucratic matters.
+After Brexit implementation period, British people who do not live in Italy will no longer be able to simply use the declaration for certain Italian bureaucratic matters.
 They will be required to provide either actual foreign documents, along with apostille certificate and certified translation, or, when permitted, affidavits, in the form of a statement signed in front of a UK notary or solicitor and sometimes also in front of two witnesses, and then acquire apostille certificate and certified translation.

 One of the cases when the opportunity to submit a declaration instead of the original document comes in particularly handy is, for example, for the inheritance succession of a property located in Italy.